nabeelvalley/website/static/content/stdout/2020/25-09/dirname-vs-resolve.md

 ## Process Directory

-We can get the current process working directory by using:
+We can get the working directory from where we started the `node` script with:

 ```js
 const processDir = process.cwd()